Bayesian nonparametric discontinuity design: Simulations

-The detection of an effect is quantified using the (log) Bayes factor, as shown for the same simulations in Fig.~\ref{fig:logbf}.
-Here, we see somewhat different behaviour depending on the true latent function $f$.
-For Quad, Cubic, CATE1, CATE2, Curvature and Sine, the log Bayes factor is negative for low signal-to-noise ratios, correctly indicating that there is evidence for an absence of an effect.
-For the Linear function, the log Bayes factor is approximately 0 in this regime, which indicates that the data has no preference for either model.
-Interesting special cases are the Lee and Ludwig functions.
-Both of these function feature a discontinuity in their derivative~\cite{Branson2019}, which is correctly picked up by the Bayes factor, even when the magnitude of the effect size is small.
-This confirms \method's ability to detect discontinuities of higher orders.
+The decision metrics show that for small or absent effects, \method can report evidence in favor of the null, while the corresponding $p$-values are inconclusive.
+The methods positively identify effects at roughly the same true effect sizes.
+An interesting special case is observed for the Lee and Ludwig functions, which both feature a discontinuity in their derivative~\citep{Branson2019}, which is correctly picked up by \method even when the magnitude of the effect is small, confirming the ability to detect discontinuities of higher orders.